narulakeshav/blossom/README.md

 * Sass
 * JavaScript/jQuery
 * Bootstrap

+# Alarm
+The Alarm ringtone that I used DOES NOT BELONG TO ME.
+The ringtone is from the app called [Sleep Cycle](http://www.sleepcycle.com/) called *warm breeze*.
+All rights are reserved to them!!

 # How it Works
 As simple as Blossom looks, it was just as abstract to build it.
 I grabbed the time form the `input` and convert them into `strings`.
 Then by creating `minutes`, `seconds`, and `milliseconds` variables, I was able to update the time.
 For progress bar, I took the work time by `user` and subtracted it to the time on the `screen`, which gave me the `elapsed time`.
 To get the progress bar to move, I change its width: